William Henry Chamberlin: Early life and education

-Soviet sympathizer
+Communism

 Chamberlin arrived in the Soviet Union as a young man and soon found work with the Christian Science Monitor for which he would work until 1940.
 He also acted as Moscow correspondent for the Manchester Guardian.
-He was initially a Marxist and a sympathizer with the communist revolution.
+He was initially a Marxist and a support of the communist revolution.
 During his stay, he changed to being a critic.
 His first book, Soviet Russia, published in 1930, detailed the policies of the New Economic Policy and was on the whole supportive of the changes brought by the Russian Revolution.

 However, even then, Chamberlin had his doubts.
 Toward the end of his stay, he became convinced of the errors of Communist policy.
-He met his Ukrainian-born wife, Sonya, in the United States, where she and her family had immigrated, visited the Ukraine and the North Caucasus in 1932 and 1933.
+He met his Ukrainian-born wife, Sonya, in the United States, where she and her family had immigrated, visited Ukraine and the North Caucasus in 1932 and 1933.
 They witnessed the Holodomor famines, which were produced by forced collectivization.

 Turn to anticommunism

 After leaving the Soviet Union, Chamberlin went to Germany and his experiences with Nazism further convinced him of the dangers of collectivism and absolutism in general.
 He became more convinced of the importance of individual rights and of the value of the US Bill of Rights.
 He was posted by the Monitor to East Asia, and he wrote Japan Over Asia, which was based on what he learned there about Japanese militarism.
 He was transferred to France.

 After returning to the US, Chamberlin lived in Washington, D.C., and then in Cambridge, Massachusetts.
 Much of his later work was aimed at criticizing communism, socialism, and other forms of collectivism.
 He continued to write both scholarly books and more popular articles.
 His The Confessions of an Individualist was an autobiography that was published in 1940, shortly before his collaboration with Russian Review, which was to last until his death from a stroke 28 years later.

 Chamberlin believed that the British Empire and the United States should stay out of World War II to prevent communism from spreading in either Europe or Asia since he viewed Germany and Japan as valuable barriers.